juliosegarra/LoanLens/README.md

 **Donut Graph**

 > The donut graph is a simple way to show how much of your total payment owned is principal and how much is interest.
-> The graph is a JavaScript plugin named Morris.
+> The graph is a JavaScript plugin named Morris.js.